JohnSnowLabs/nlu/README.md

 ## What kind of models does NLU provide?
 NLU provides everything a data scientist might want to wish for in one line of code!
-- The 14+ of the latest NLP embeddings ( BERT, ELMO, ALBERT, XLNET, GLOVE, BIOBERT, USE) and different variations of them
+- The 100+ of the latest NLP word embeddings ( BERT, ELMO, ALBERT, XLNET, GLOVE, BIOBERT, ELECTRA, COVIDBERT) and different variations of them
+- The 10+ of the latest NLP sentence embeddings ( BERT, ELECTRA, USE) and different variations of them
 - Generation of Sentence, Chunk and Document from these embeddings
 - Language Classification of 20 languages
 - 36 pretrained NER models